 “Canto Bight” kicks off with a romantic gesture before turning into jazzy music akin to the Mos Eisley band music.
 “The Fathiers” is a light-hearted action piece centered around Rose’s theme.
 Tracks 12 and 13 focus on Luke and Rey’s material, with “Sacred Jedi Texts” featuring the return of Yoda’s theme, though it’s lifted right out of the concert suite.
 “A New Alliance” starts dark, but builds into an epic statement of the Force theme before action ensues.
 There is some neat percussion in this track that is reminiscent of the prequel scores.
 “Chrome Dome” continues this.
 After a couple heroic statements, Williams has a deep drum pound away accompanied by sharp orchestral strikes.
 It’s a short track, but my favorite as far as the action material is concerned.

 “Battle of Crait” revolves heavily around the various Resistance themes and motifs.
 I like it well enough, but something is off about the flow.
 This is my final gripe with the music.
 Several tracks just don’t flow all that well.
 I heard there was a lot of edits made, as with “The Escape”, so perhaps this has something to do with it.
-Anyways, there’s a statement of “Tie Fighter Attack” and around the 5:50 mark a somber piece that gets some choral backing.
+Anyways, there’s a statement of “Tie Fighter Attack” and around the 5:50 mark a somber piece that gets choral backing.

-While I think this is the weakest Star Wars score with its copy-and-paste style for many of the themes and a lack of memorable new ones, it’s still a great listen.
+While I think this is the weakest Star Wars score with its copy-and-paste style for many of the pre-existing themes and a lack of memorable new ones, it’s still a great listen.
 It’s nice to still have a full, orchestral score with clear-cut themes in this age of temp-tracking and minimalism.

 - Main Title and Escape (7:26)